 Looking to buy a new vinyl cutting machine?
-Does your small business require a commercial cutter?
+Wondering if a manual or an electronic cutter is the one for you?
 Are you a Silhouette or Cricut fan looking to get your hands on the coolest new craft cutter for 2020?

 Our complete guide to the best vinyl cutting machines is for you.

 We’ve curated a list of the best machines, the best buying advice, and — well — pretty much everything you need to know about owning a vinyl cutter in 2020!

 Browse our guide to the best machines below, or skip to the section that interests you.

 There are a huge number of die cutting machines on the market this year, and it can be overwhelming to decide which one is the best for your needs.

 Before you start browsing, you should have some idea of what it is that you’re looking for.

 A manual or an electronic cutter?
 Bluetooth enabled or a plug n’ play?
 What’s your budget?
 Space restraints?
 We could go on.